-Concerning geographical information it can be said that the countries territory is 444 km2.
-The total surface of coral reefs is 16 km2 (van Duyl, 1985) and the mangroves have a surface of less than 0.6 km2 (http://www.unesco.org/csi/pub/papers/pors.htm)
+Concerning geographical information, it can be said that the countries territory is 444 km2.
+The total surface of coral reefs is 16 km2 (van Duyl, 1985) and the mangroves have a surface of less than 0.6 km2.2

-The geological history of Curação began about 90 million years ago.
+The geological history of Curaçao began about 90 million years ago.
 The island as we know it, is basically a snapshot in geological time.
 Four distinct rock groups represent the geological structure of the island.
-Lava formation, the Knip Group, the Middle Curação Formation and Limestone (source: CARMABI).
+Lava formation, the Knip Group, the Middle Curaçao Formation and Limestone (source: CARMABI).